-The Halkirk Highland Games, a traditional and spectacular Scottish sporting event started in 1886, is held in Caithness in the North of Scotland, near to Thurso and the famous end of the road landmark of John O’Groats.
-It is always held on the last Saturday in July and attracts crowds of up to 4,000.
+The Halkirk Highland Games, a traditional and spectacular Scottish sporting event established in 1886, is held in Caithness in the far North of Scotland, near to Thurso and the famous end of the road landmark of John O’Groats.
+It is always held on the last Saturday in July and attracts crowds of up to 3,000.

 The Games is the premiere sporting event in the North of Scotland.
-The prize money of over £22,000 is amongst the best in Scotland and attracts the country’s best amateur and professional competitors.
-There are 3 Scottish Championship titles to be won on the day: 16lb Scots Hammer, 800m open cycle race & 1,600m junior cycle race.
+The prize money of over £28,000 for 2016, is one the best in Scotland and attracts the country’s best amateur and professional competitors.
+There are 2 Scottish Championship titles to be won on the day: 800m open cycle race & 1,600m junior cycle race.

-Halkirk will be celebrating its 130th anniversary in 2016 and we are delighted to announce that the 2016 World Highland Games Invitational Heavy Events Championships will be held in Halkirk on Saturday 30th July 2016, alongside all our other normal events.
-The world’s top ten “Heavies” will be invited to battle it out for the Webster trophy.
+Halkirk will be celebrating its 130th anniversary in 2016 and we are delighted to announce that the 2016 World Invitational Highland Games Heavy Events Championships will be held in Halkirk on Saturday 30th July 2016, alongside all our other normal events.
+The world’s top ten Heavyweight athletes from six different countries will compete for the prestigious Webster trophy.
+The competition starts at 11am.
 See our dedicated web page for details.

-The Halkirk Highland Games Association is a member of the Scottish Highland Games Association
+The Halkirk Highland Games is a member of the Scottish Highland Games Association.